KolluriSatya/CI_learn_example/README.md

-**CONTINUOUS INTEGRATION**

-**SETUP**
+# Project Description
+**KMA** is mapping a method designed to map raw reads directly against redundant databases, in an ultra-fast manner using seed and extend.

+# Setup

 To setup and run this, we require the below files:
-version.py  - To list the sematic versioning of the application in python format
+* **version.py**  - To maintain the sematic version of the application in python format.
-Dockerfile - The dockerfile command for initial build of dockerimage.
-meta.yaml - Requires path to the source file and requirements to build the package.
+* **Dockerfile** - This file contains source path of the code that is build as dockerimage.
+* **meta.yaml** - This file contains the source code details of kma project which will be used to build in anaconda distribution.
-conda_build_yaaml_file - To list the channels and required dependencies. version.yaml - Workflow file that triggers the events, builds and helps to push the latest changes into dockerhub and anaconda.
+* **conda_build_yaml_file** - This file includes the channels and dependencies required for the project.
+* **version.yaml** - Workflow file that triggers the events, builds and helps to push the latest changes into dockerhub and anaconda distribution.

-**HOW TO USE?**
+## Usage
+**automatic-tag-release**

 Once after we make a push to github, we check the actions tab.
 In actions tab, we check the jobs listed in version.yml file i.e., 1)auto-tag-release 2)docker 3)conda
 After completing the jobs in actions, check dockerhub and anaconda for latest code changes.

-**PROJECT STRUCTURE**
+## Project Structure
 ![](project_struct.png)

-**GITHUB TRIGGERING EVENTS**
+## Github triggering events
 Only when we make a push from development branch to main branch, the event is triggered.
 NOTE: Not when testing branches to development branches.